 The Mannings started off slowly, increasing the length of time Kenna wore the prosthetic by a half hour at a time until she got comfortable with it.
 The first prosthetic didn’t fit as snuggly on the puppy, because she was so little, but Cathy says the second one, which they needed to get just two and a half weeks after the first, fits well and Kenna has adapted to it well.
 She now leads the pack when the dogs go out for walks and loves playing with her brothers.

-Cathy said that her experience with Animal Orthocare has been really great.
-She and her husband came to Derrick and his team with plenty of questions and they’ve answered all of them quickly, thoughtfully and thoroughly.
+Cathy said that her experience with Animal Ortho Care has been really great.
+She and her husband came to AOC with plenty of questions and they’ve answered all of them quickly, thoughtfully and thoroughly.
 “It really instilled confidence in us,” she said.
-“Derrick and Jen were so gentle and so loving.”
+“The entire AOC Team was so gentle and so loving.”

-When they had concerns about how the prosthetic’s straps were rubbing Kenna’s skin, Derrick responded right away with a solution.
+When they had concerns about how the prosthetic’s straps were rubbing Kenna’s skin, AOC responded right away with a solution.

-When they first put the prosthetic on in the morning, Kenna gives it a little shake and then she’s off and running like it isn’t there – wearing it up to 15 hours a day.
-Between her growth and wear and tear, Derrick expects that Kenna will need three more prosthetics in the years to come.
+When they first put the prosthetic on in the morning, Kenna gives it a little shake and then she’s off and running like it's part of her – wearing it up to 14 hours a day.
+Between her growth and wear and tear, AOC expects that Kenna will need three more prosthetics in the years to come.
 The super-active puppy already worn through the tread on her new leg.

 But Cathy isn’t worried about the prospect of replacing the boots as Kenna grows.
 “My next door neighbor has a German Shepherd with massive joint problems.
 They’ve spent $35,000 in surgeries.
 This is nothing in comparison.”

-Animal Orthocare is amazingly affordable compared with what she thought giving Kenna a normal life would cost.
+Animal Ortho Care is amazingly affordable compared with what she thought giving Kenna a normal life would cost.
 And she would recommend their services to anybody who has a dog with a limb issue.
-Derrick and the staff are professional and courteous and took time to show the Mannings how to use everything.
+The AOC Team is professional and courteous and took time to show the Mannings how to use everything.

 “They just makes sure that you are comfortable with what’s going on with your pet.”